Are they you feeling exhausted and fatigue in recovery? You’re far from alone.

 It affects individuals differently in the extent of the symptoms that you might have.

 Being in a narcissistic relationship is one of the top causes of adrenal fatigue.

-Symptoms don’t go the second you walk free, or adrenaline might kick in and your up and running, then adrenal fatigue comes back out of nowhere because you’ve been doing too much, so just take recovery at a pace you are comfortable with, you have to allow yourself the space, time and abilities to heal, as your body and mind is a powerful thing, it has the coping mechanisms to help you heal, in itself.
+Symptoms don’t go the second you walk free, or adrenaline might kick in and you’re up and running, then adrenal fatigue comes back out of nowhere because you’ve been doing too much, so just take recovery at a pace you are comfortable with.
+You have to allow yourself the space, time and abilities to heal, as your body and mind is a powerful thing.
+It has the coping mechanisms to help you heal in itself.